vflour/lpso-unity-project/README.md

 # lpso-unity-project

-Welcome to the respository for LPSOR's source code..
+Welcome to the respository for LPSOR's source code.
 Yay.
 I'm not used to using github (I rarely use it, haha) so if I'm missing anything -- don't hesitate to contact me!

 1. Version information